 Working on behalf of the Board is Chancellor Daniel Klaich, who serves as the NSHE’s chief executive officer, who develops NSHE strategies and implements Board policies.
 The institutional presidents in turn report to the chancellor.

-Board staff includes Scott Wasserman, chief of staff and special counsel to the Board of Regents, R. Scott Young, deputy chief of staff, and four professional support personnel.
+Board staff includes R. Scott Young, acting chief of staff, and four professional support personnel.

 Typically, the Board holds four regular meetings each year in addition to committee meetings.
 These meetings are rotated among the campuses throughout the state.
 All regular and committee meetings are open to the public, and agendas and minutes are posted on the NSHE’s web site.
 You can also access this site for additional information on each of the schools within the NSHE as well as to view the Board’s online Handbook, as well as the NSHE Procedures Manual.